 I prefer one-on-one tutoring and enjoy engaging my students with fun and challenging works.
 I like to apply literature and philosophy to real world situations to allow my students to fully understand the relevance and necessity of knowing and using literacy skills in their everyday lives.
-I look forward to meeting new students and working with them to reach their goals.
-Please contact me about any questions you may have!
+I look forward to meeting you and working with you reach your goals.
+Please contact me about any questions you may have.

 Undergraduate Degree: Hiram College - Bachelors, English and Philosophy